-Environmental ThermoChemical Treatment (ETCT) is a system of pumping two chemical compositions down into the borehole in two concentric tubes, with no depth limit.
+Environmental ThermoChemical Treatment (ETCT) is a system of pumping two chemical compositions down into the borehole in tubes, with no depth limit.
 The chemicals react deep in the formation, generating temperatures of up to 500°C (900°F).

 Each 100 tons of inexpensive, widely-available chemicals can heat around 3000 m³ of formation (roughly 20,000 barrels of oil) by 100°C. The oil viscosity is lowered by degrees, making it flow easier through the rock.

 In addition, the chemicals and some of the oil convert into gases, creating pockets of pressure strong enough to fissure the rock and push the oil out and up.

 All this results in an immediate, 2-12x increase in production.